Kernel panic

 A kernel panic (sometimes abbreviated as KP) is a safety measure taken by an operating system's kernel upon detecting an internal fatal error in which either it is unable to safely recover or continuing to run the system would have a higher risk of major data loss.
 The term is largely specific to Unix and Unix-like systems.
-The equivalent on Microsoft Windows operating systems is a stop error, often called a "blue screen of death".
+The equivalent on Microsoft Windows operating systems is a stop error, often called a "blue screen of death (BSOD)".